majorhaji/backend-api-project/README.md

 - `created_at` defaults to the current timestamp
 - `body`

 - **NOTE:** psql expects `Timestamp` types to be in a specific date format - **not a unix timestamp** as they are in our data!
-However, you can easily **re-format a unix timestamp into something compatible with our database using JS - you will be doing this in your utility function**...
+However, you can easily **re-format a unix timestamp into something compatible with our database using JS - you will be doing this in your utility functions**...
 [JavaScript Date object](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date)

 ### Seeding

 You need to complete the provided seed function to insert the appropriate data into your database.

 Utilising your data manipulation skills, you will need to design some utility functions to ensure that the data can fit into your tables.
 These functions should be extracted into your `utils.js` and built using TDD.
-If you feeling stuck, think about how the data looks now and compare it to how it should look for it fit into your table.
+If you're feeling stuck, think about how the data looks now and compare it to how it should look for it fit into your table.
 The katas we gave you on day 1 of this block might be useful.

 **Some advice: don't write all the utility functions in one go, write them when you need them in your seed**